npm package discovery and stats viewer.

 A TLA+ model checker and interactive exploration tool written in Rust.

 tla-rs verifies TLA+ specifications by exploring all reachable states, checking invariants, and reporting counterexamples.
-Beyond pass/fail checking, it provides an interactive TUI for stepping through state spaces, scenario-driven exploration, property satisfaction analytics with depth breakdowns, and parameter sweeps for sensitivity analysis.
-The core library compiles to WebAssembly, so it can be embedded in browser applications.
-It's designed as a lightweight alternative to the official TLC model checker for specs that fit its supported subset.
+Beyond pass/fail checking it offers an interactive TUI for stepping through state spaces, scenario-driven exploration, property-satisfaction analytics, parameter sweeps, tested demo walkthroughs (with an optional in-browser explorer), and an MCP server for agentic clients.
+The core library compiles to WebAssembly for browser embedding.
+It's a lightweight alternative to the official TLC model checker for specs that fit its supported subset.

 Installation